Julio César Gutiérrez Vega: Career

-After finishing his masters, Gutiérrez Vega spent some years working in fiber optics, participating in projects in various parts of Mexico.
+After finishing his master's degree, Gutiérrez Vega spent some years working in fiber optics, participating in projects in various parts of Mexico.
 After his doctorate, he moved into research, joining the Optics Center of the physic department at Tec de Monterrey, Campus Monterrey when it was established by the school system.
-He became the center’s director in 2005 and is also the head of the Photonics and Mathematical Optics Group.
+He became the center's director in 2005 and is also the head of the Photonics and Mathematical Optics Group.
 The Optics Center researches lasers, fiber optics and more, both in theory and practical applications.
-Gutiérrez Vega considers the center is “second family.”
+Gutiérrez Vega considers the center is "second family."

 Personal research fields primarily are nondiffracting propagation of wavefields, solutions of the Helmholtz and paraxial wave equation: Mathieu, parabolic and Ince-Gaussian beams, laser resonators, numerical methods of special function and quantum and classical billiards.
 His areas of expertise include wave propagation, laser beam shaping and laser cavities.

 He has authored and co-authored more than 145 articles in international academic journals, conference proceedings and books.